howsand/SupportArticles-docs/support/windows-server/identity/enable-ldap-signing-in-windows-server.md

 ## How to configure the directory to require LDAP server signing for AD DS

-For information about possible affects of changing security settings, see [Client, service, and program issues can occur if you change security settings and user rights assignments](https://support.microsoft.com/help/823659).
+For information about possible effects of changing security settings, see [Client, service, and program issues can occur if you change security settings and user rights assignments](https://support.microsoft.com/help/823659).

 > [!NOTE]
 > Logging anomaly of Event ID 2889